roshan2008web/playwright-async-awaits/README.md

-# Playwright Async Labs 🚀
+# Playwright Async Awaits 🚀

 This repo is a hands-on lab for **QA engineers and testers** learning JavaScript async/await and `Promise.all` using Playwright.